celery/celery/docs/getting-started/introduction.rst

 ===============

 .. sidebar:: Version Requirements
-    :subtitle: Celery version 4.0 runs on
+    :subtitle: Celery version 5.0 runs on

-    - Python ❨2.7, 3.4, 3.5❩
+    - Python ❨3.6, 3.7, 3.8❩
-    - PyPy ❨5.4, 5.5❩
+    - PyPy3.6 ❨7.3❩

-    This is the last version to support Python 2.7, and from the next version (Celery 5.x) Python 3.5 or newer is required.
+    Celery 4.x was the last version to support Python 2.7, Celery 5.x requires Python 3.6 or newer is required.

     If you're running an older version of Python, you need to be running an older version of Celery:

+    - Python 2.7 or Python 3.5: Celery series 4.4 or earlier.
     - Python 2.6: Celery series 3.1 or earlier.
     - Python 2.5: Celery series 3.0 or earlier.
     - Python 2.4 was Celery series 2.2 or earlier.